-The resources at the Career Center will provide much of the information and direction you need or a successful interview.
+The resources at the ’68 Center for Career Exploration will provide much of the information and direction you need or a successful interview.
 If you do not feel comfortable about interviewing, attend a workshop and make an appointment to talk to your career counselor.
 You may decide at that point that it would be advantageous to arrange a mock interview.

 There are as many different interview styles as there are interviewers.
 However, the interviewer is trying to find reasons to ask you to join the organization, and it is your responsibility to make sure the interviewer understands your unique qualifications.
 If you have been invited to interview, the recruiter has found items on your resume and in the cover letter that are of interest to that organization.
 If you are properly prepared for each conversation, you will reinforce all the positive impressions.

 A recent survey of recruiters shows that students were often weak in three areas: (1) students had not researched the company and so gave weak answers to questions about the company, industry trends, and possible career paths; (2) students did not ask pertinent questions; and (3) students lacked the communication skills to effectively market themselves.
 Be enthusiastic and don’t be afraid to “toot your own horn.”
 Be confident, yet not cocky.

 Personal appearance does count.
 No interviewer will object to neat, clean, tidy, and conservative.
 Think about the corporate culture and how much client contact the position will entail.
 Shine your shoes.